bhavyajain2024/UnifiedProcurementHub/ReadMe.md

 5. Click Submit PO: Then type in the PO number you want to submit (remember it needs to be a new one), type in the client number from the given client numbers in the word document for company Y, which are 1,2 and 3.
 Then Click on select part, choose the one you want to add, type in the quantity, click Add Part, then you can repeat this to add more parts to the same Purchase order, they would be added in separate lines.
 After this, click Submit Purchase Order.
 6. You can check the submitted PO through the website only, by going to the list PO tab.
 You can check other companies websites as well, where it would show the submitted PO.
 7. If you go to "List PO for employees", it should display the details of submitted PO with their respective companies where the order is submitted.

+## To test application API's

+1. For company X: Use the API link : https://companyx-d5lt.onrender.com with CompanyX attached to it, therefore the link would be https://companyx-d5lt.onrender.com/CompanyX

+Then you can put any of the api routs in CompanyX.mjs to test on postman

+2. For company Y: Use the API link : https://companyy-0fs8.onrender.com with CompanyY attached to it, therefore the link would be https://companyy-0fs8.onrender.com/CompanyY

+Then you can put any of the api routs in CompanyY.mjs to test on postman

+3. For company Z: Use the API link : https://companyz.onrender.com with CompanyZ attached to it, therefore the link would be https://companyz.onrender.com/CompanyZ

+Then you can put any of the api routs in CompanyZ.mjs to test on postman

 # Reference: